2018 Toyota 86 2-Door Coupe

 An Automotive Love Affair

 By Joe Mavilia

 This is the 2018 Toyota 86 2-Door Coupe.
 Yep, there is a small back seat if you’re in a pinch and don’t want to put someone in the trunk.
 But you may have to remove their legs first.
-Most cars like this have never had a usable rear seat.
+Most cars like this have never had a useable rear seat.
 Case in point in my mind is the much larger Ford Mustang where the rear seat is nearly as bad as these 2-seat sports cars.